 Setting Up TaskManager¶

-TaskManager is the core object.
-It holds the task registry, the in-memory task store, and all optional subsystems — persistence, logging, encryption, and concurrency controls.
-You create one instance and share it across your application.
+TaskManager is the central object in fastapi-taskflow.
+It holds the task registry, the in-memory task store, and every optional subsystem you enable: persistence, logging, encryption, concurrency controls, and process executor configuration.

 Minimal setup¶